icydark/Fall20-Projects/README.md

 The puzzle has four basic rules:
 1. Each number on the board represents the number of white cells that can be seen from that cell in four directions (vertically and horizontally), including itself.
 2. No two black cells are orthogonally adjacent.
-3. No group of white cells is seperated by black cells.
+3. No group of white cells is separated by black cells.
 4. Numbered cells are white cells.

 To solve the puzzle, players should guess the positions of the hidden black cells, or in other words, place the black cells in the right cells to make the board status conform all the rules above.